Got a question about mobility equipment, payments or delivery?

 The UK's leading wheelchair hire and powered mobility specialists.

-We are specialists in manual and electric wheelchairs, mobility scooters, and orthopaedic knee scooters, offering all our products for both hire and purchase.
-We operate a nationwide manual wheelchair hire service, and a regional powered mobility division that operates in London and the Home Counties and offers short-term hire, long-term hire, sales, and the Motability scheme for powered wheelchairs and mobility scooters.
-We offer specialist consultations for high-end prescriptive powered wheelchairs, as well as an OT assessment service for those with complex seating needs.
+We are specialists in manual and electric wheelchairs, mobility scooters, and orthopaedic knee scooters, offering products for both hire and purchase.
+We operate a nationwide manual wheelchair hire service, and a regional specialist mobility division that operates in London and the Home Counties and offers short-term hire, long-term hire, sales, and the Motability scheme for powered wheelchairs, mobility scooters and specialist manual wheelchairs.
+We offer expert consultations for high-end prescriptive powered wheelchairs, as well as an OT assessment service for those with complex seating needs.
 For further information, please explore our website by clicking on one of the images above.